learn-co-curriculum/java-mod-2-revisit-design-patterns/README.md

 focus on the way objects are created will reduce complexities and increase flexibility.

+We should also note that when we use the term "client", we are referring to any entity that requests services from another entity.

 We have already seen one creational design pattern, and that is the use of the singleton design pattern we learned about in the last module.
 In this module, we will cover one more creational design pattern before learning more about